-Join the Transition Feilding team at the Sharing Garden for a working bee, 2nd Saturday of each month, 10:30 - 12:30, and every Monday morning, 10:00 - 12:00.
+Regular working bee 2nd Saturday of each month, 10:30 - 12:30, and every Monday morning, 10:00 - 12:00.
 The Sharing Garden is located on the corner of North and Duke Street, opposite Feilding High School.

 Jobs generally involve weeding, planting and mulching garden beds.
 There is often a range of things to do, so you can choose one that suits you.
 Everyone is welcome to join the working bee, for any amount of time.